MayankSharma200606/Class-Quest/README.md

 License

 Project Overview
 This project is a modern single-page web application built using React and TypeScript.
 It leverages Vite as the build tool for a fast development experience and Tailwind CSS for utility-first styling.
-The application includes multiple pages such as login, home, and index, along with routing and a NotFound error page.
-The project also includes a utility module for managing student data, demonstrating structured data usage in TypeScript.
+The application features multiple pages like login, home, and index, along with routing and a NotFound error page.
+It also includes a utility module for student data management, showcasing structured data handling in TypeScript.

 Features
-TypeScript support for type safety and robust development
+Strong type safety with TypeScript.

-Fast builds and hot module replacement with Vite
+Instant builds and hot module replacement using Vite.

-Responsive UI styled with Tailwind CSS
+Responsive and clean UI design with Tailwind CSS.

-Multi-page routing with fallback handling
+Client-side routing with customizable fallback (NotFound page).

-Reusable React components with functional programming style
+Modular React functional components for scalability.

-Student data management logic with TypeScript interfaces
+Student data handling with reusable TypeScript models.

-Modular and configurable project setup

 Tech Stack
 React 18+